Facial Treatments, Sugaring, and Brow Lamination in Coralville, IA.

 * available for purchase online or in person at our Coralville location

-Contraindications for sugaring hair removal or waxing hair removal services:
+Contraindications for sugaring services:

-Avoid the use of Retinols or Vitamin A derivatives
+The use of Retinols or Vitamin A derivatives

 Sensitizing medications such as: